Logo

 Historian Allan Nevins argued that the newly inaugurated Abraham Lincoln made three miscalculations: underestimating the gravity of the crisis, exaggerating the strength of Unionist sentiment in the South, and overlooking Southern Unionist opposition to an invasion.

-Abraham Lincoln suspended the writ of habeas corpus where needed for the security of troops trying to reach Washington.
+Abraham Lincoln suspended the writ of habeas corpus in an effort to protect the troops trying to reach Washington.

 Abraham Lincoln took executive control of the war and shaped the Union military strategy.